lucaspires-source/weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and made using the openweather API https://openweathermap.org/

+Type the name of the city to find out the weather there

 ## Available Scripts